Thirumurugan7/Super-Split/README copy.md

 ## Introduction

-FlexFuse is an innovative platform that simplifies decentralized finance (DeFi) interactions by providing seamless expense management and multi-chain subscription services.
-Built on the Kinto platform, FlexFuse leverages User-Owned KYC, Account Abstraction, and cross-chain interoperability to enable secure, non-custodial, and transparent transactions across various blockchains.
+SuperSplit is an innovative platform that simplifies decentralized finance (DeFi) interactions by providing seamless expense management and multi-chain subscription services.
+Built on the Okto platform, SuperSplit leverages User-Owned KYC, Account Abstraction, and cross-chain interoperability to enable secure, non-custodial, and transparent transactions across various blockchains.

 ## Features